 In the wonderful world of fashion, everyone — and everything — is connected.
 We’re taking a look at who and what made waves in the past seven days, and weaving a common thread between them.
-From fashionable baby monkeys to sexy singing Santas, this is your one-stop style-story shop.
+From new clothing recycling programs to highland high fashion, this is your one-stop style-story shop.

 1. H&M’s 3Rs.
 Reduce, reuse and recycle are three ‘R’ words we were all taught in elementary school, but H&M is putting its money where its mouth is.
 In February 2013, they’re initiating a recycling program where you get a $5-off card (if you spend $30) for every bag of used clothing your drop off at an H&M store, reducing the price of your new purchases while facilitating the reuse of your used threads.